 - In that example, he doesn't even get over it enough to put on his costume again until her ghost (or something like a ghost) tells him that her final words to him ("go…") were actually cut short.
 She really meant to say, "Go get 'em tiger" one more time so he would know she was proud of him and didn't blame him for her death.

-- Awesomely subverted in Red Robin #10.
+- Subverted in Red Robin #10.
 Prudence (a former partner of Tim Drake in the League of Assassins) pulls a gun on the new Batgirl, Stephanie Brown, and says she was assigned to kill her.
 Tim has a time-slows-down/flashback monologue about how he can't possibly stop her in time and Steph is going to die and it's all his fault and he shouldn't have let her get involved in this... on the next page, Steph ("No, not Steph.
 Batgirl.") immediately disarms and wipes the floor with Prudence.
-The look on Tim's face is priceless.
-That the gun wasn't loaded in the first place (Prudence was just testing Steph's reactions) doesn't diminish the awesome at all.
+That the gun wasn't loaded in the first place (Prudence was just testing Steph's reactions) diminishes nothing.